 Climbing Via Ferrata

-When you arrive you get kitted up with a harness, as well as helmet and gloves.
-You will then walk to the base of the climb and go through a safety briefing and taught how to use the two carabiner clips which attach to the Via Ferrata cable.
+When you arrive you get kitted up with a harness, as well as a helmet and gloves.
+You will then walk to the base of the climb and go through a safety briefing and be taught how to use the two carabiner clips which attach to the Via Ferrata cable.
 It’s important to note that you can’t undertake this activity if there is lightning, as if that hits the metal cable you’ll be in trouble.
 If undertaking this activity on your own you can use a weather app such as the Weather by WeatherBug (IOS version) to check the movement of rain clouds and storms.
 Although you can still climb in the rain (when there’s no lightning/storms), I wouldn’t recommend it, as the rocks would be slippy and the chances of a bump would be higher.

 Once we started our climb me and the others in the group slowly made our way up.
 It wasn’t too hard and assuming you are somewhat fit you’d probably be able to do this climb.
-The activity also felt very safe and if you follow the technique from the instructor then you should have minimal risk.
+The activity also felt very safe and if you follow the technique of the instructor then you should have minimal risk.